majdjamal/image_segmentation/README.md

 ## Image Segmentation

-K-Means Clustering is used in Computer Vision for image segmentation.
+K-Means Clustering can be used for image segmentation.
 The goal is to represent images in formats that are easier to analyze, e.g., for edge detection.
-Experimentations in this repository will use two images downloaded from Google, one of oranges, and the other of humans walking.
+Experiments in this section use two images downloaded from Google, one of oranges, and one of humans walking.

 ### Oranges
-An image of oranges is used for segmentation, as seen in Figure 2.
-The result is shown in Figure 3.
+An image of oranges is used for segmentation.
+The original image is shown in Figure 2, and the result in Figure 3.

 <img src="https://i.ibb.co/RB1mpZR/orange.jpg" width="300" height="250">